How to use a TFSA to get better investing results

-Why investing with a TFSA (not just saving) makes good sense for you
+Why investing with a TFSA (not just saving) can make good sense

-They really ought to have called the TFSA the Tax Free Investing Account (and then it would be the TFIA — but you get the idea) when it came out ten years ago (on Jan.
-1).
+They really ought to have called the TFSA the Tax Free Investing Account (and then it would be the TFIA — but you get the idea) when it was created twelve years ago on Jan.
+1, 2009.

 Like their older sibling the Registered Retirement Savings Plan (RRSP), TFSAs are a particular type of investment account in which you can hold a wide variety of investments.

-You can have a savings account, mutual fund, stock, bond, or many other types of investments in a TFSA!
-If you want to go with a low-risk portfolio using your TFSA, you can do that.
-You can hold the same investments as an RRSP.
-However, there is no tax to pay on the investment income and capital gains.
-Oh, and withdrawals are tax-free too!
+You can have a savings account, mutual fund, Exchange Traded Fund (ETF), stock, bond, or many other types of investments in a TFSA!
+If you want to go with a high-risk investment in your TFSA, you can do that.
+If you prefer to stick with a more traditional, safe and sound savings account, you can do that too.
+The point is, your options aren’t limited to just a savings account.
+You can hold the same investments as an RRSP, but unlike an RRSP, withdrawals are tax-free.
+Plus, investment income and growth in a TFSA are tax-free, too!